Le Plessis-Robinson: Transport

 Le Plessis-Robinson is not served by the Paris Métro, RER, or the suburban rail network.
-The closest station to Le Plessis-Robinson is Robinson station on Paris RER line B. This station is located in the neighboring commune of Sceaux, 1.5 km from the town center of Le Plessis-Robinson.
+The closest station to Le Plessis-Robinson is Robinson station on Paris RER line B. This station is located in the neighbouring commune of Sceaux, 1.5 km from the town centre of Le Plessis-Robinson.

 Education

 Primary schools include two groups of nurseries and preschools, five standalone nurseries/preschools (maternelles), four standalone elementaries, and Ecole Raymond Aumont.